lcdonaldson/Todo_List/README.md

-# Todo_List
+# Weather app
-This is a todo list repo (mainly for practicing javascript) but also things like elm and firebug spin ups.
+This is a weather app I created from pulling data from the openweathermap.org api.